Alan-TheGentleman/AngularMaterialAutoComplete/README.md

 ></app-chips>
 ```

-You can use the chips componente without options ! this way you can add what ever you want as chips :)
+You can use the chips component without options ! this way you can add what ever you want as chips :)